Yuichiro Hiraki: Biography

 Hiraki also worked in the creation of the Sengoku Basara series and personally behind its lead Date Masamune.
 After Sengoku Basara, Hiraki was asked by producer Hiroyuki Kobayashi into helping into the development of Devil May Cry 4, doing motion capture for its new protagonist, Nero.
 Hiraki was one of the ones who came up with ideas for Nero's character based on notes from Kobayashi as the staff wanted the new game to feel more innovative.
-Hiraki wanted Nero to be a violent character as reflected on the way he handles swordmanship.
+Hiraki wanted Nero to be a violent character as reflected on the way he handles swordsmanship.
 Hiraki consulted with director Hideaki Itsuno on other traits suitable for the new protagonist.
 Like in the first Devil May Cry, Hiraki worked with the two motion actors.
 Hiraki also suggested giving heroine Kyrie a dark side but his idea was rejected.
 Hiraki also worked in Ninja Theory's reboot of Devil May Cry: DmC: Devil May Cry as planner.
 Still, he found his days at Devil May Cry 4 more enjoyable more entertaining for him, comparing them to the mecha anime Mobile Suit Gundam.
 His next major work at Capcom was Street Fighter V where did the motion capture for Ryu's movements, something he found challenging such as his Shinshoryuken move.
 Other works Hiraki worked in were the horror games Resident Evil 0 and the 2002 remake of the first Resident Evil game.
 He also took part in developing Marvel vs. Capcom: Infinite, Lost Planet and Devil May Cry 5.